 Our red wines are all ready to be enjoyed upon release but with ideal cellaring can be kept for up to 5 to 10 years for further developed complexity.
-Reserve Pinot Noir, Montage, Merlot and Shiraz should be consumed within 5 years of the vintage date.
-More structured reds such as Cabernet Sauvignon and the Grand Total Reserve will continue to develop for up to 10 years from the vintage date.
+Reserve Pinot Noir, Malbec and Syrah should be consumed up to 5 to 7 years from the vintage date.
+More structured reds such as Cabernet Sauvignon, Merlot and the Grand Total Reserve will continue to develop for up to 10 years from the vintage date.

 It is normal for red wines to develop a harmless deposit of tannin tartrate complex during cellaring.
 This needs to be removed by careful decanting.

 LA FRENZ white wines

 Generally our white wines should be consumed within approximately 5 years of release.
 Our white wines are fresh, vibrant, and fruity when consumed in the first 2 years.
 From 2 to 5 years, they will develop rich, rounded, honeyed flavours and become more golden in colour.

 Sauvignon Blanc, Viognier, and Chardonnay are all wines that we believe are best consumed in the first 1-3 years from release.
-Riesling, Semillon, Alexandria, and Reserve Chardonnay are wines that will develop in the bottle for up to 5 years and beyond.
+Riesling, Semillon, Alexandria, and Reserve Chardonnay are wines that will develop in the bottle for up to 5 years.
 Decanting is not generally necessary for white wines.
 Serve white wines slightly chilled but not cold.

 LA FRENZ fortified wines

 Our fortified Tawny and Liqueur Muscat are barrel aged before bottling.
 These wines change very little once bottled and because of the higher alcohol levels can be opened and then consumed over several weeks.
 Vintage Port can be consumed upon release but will gain further complexity for up to 20 years bottle development.
 These are best served at room temperature, definitely not chilled.